mercycorps/DPP-guides/File-sharing/Instructions-GDrive.md

 ## Step 4 - Temporary Access
 Once permission has been granted, the sharing time period can be shortened.
 To limit access, right click the file again, and click `Share`.
 Find the email address you just shared with and right click the access level.
 You will see new options appear, so click on `Give temporary access`.

 ![Uploading a file](images/Filesharing_Gdrive_Step4.png)

 A calendar will appear.
 Navigate to the month when access should expire, and click the corresponding date.
 ![Uploading a file](images/Filesharing_Gdrive_Step5.png)

 The calendar will disappear, and the display date will change.
-Once you can see that access will expire on the correct date, click Save.
+Once you can see that access will expire on the correct date, click `Save`.

 ![Uploading a file](images/Filesharing_Gdrive_Step6.png)

 ## Step 5 - Additional Options